FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Rename StaticPermission to EntityStaticPermission
-- Implement Entity owner permissions
-- Add the RUD permissions for own elements for each element, and manage them in the application
-- Add the ability to assign a field as a variation field in the model editing form (condition: The field should be of type selector)
+- Fix the field copy function.
+It can be simpler
 - Add the magic button to generate as many variations as options in variation fields in the entity editor form => Implement entity parent foreign key in each entity
 - Add a magic button in the models page that shows a modal that's automatically filled with product model fields

-- Add the ability to edit the status for the seller (clickable state tracking bullets)
+- Add the ability to edit the order status for the seller (clickable state tracking bullets)

 - Show the redirection button to an order or a product in an entity's page. (if the entity has this information)
 - Inside an entity, show the list of all the entities that has the concerned entity as a productId inside its orderAssociationConfig (like showing the comments of an entity)